DavidCC812/Moonshot_Project/documents/thesis_document/thesis_document.md

 _Technologies_

 - **Mobile Application:** The mobile app was implemented as a native Android application targeting Android 10 (API 29) and later versions.
 Jetpack Compose was used to build a declarative, component-based interface.
 - **Backend and Database:** Spring Boot was chosen for the backend framework due to its modularity and support for RESTful services.
-PostgreSQL was used as the relational database, and Liquibase was integrated to manage schema versioning.
+PostgreSQL was used as the relational database, and **Liquibase** [8](#8-liquibase) was integrated to manage schema versioning.
 - **Authentication and Security:** Firebase Authentication was used to support Google and Facebook login.
 The backend verified ID tokens issued by Firebase and handles session validation.
 - **API Integration:** The frontend used Retrofit to communicate with the backend via HTTP requests, and ViewModels were used to handle asynchronous data flow.
 - **Testing and Debugging:** Postman was used to test REST endpoints.
 Integration tests were written in the backend to validate database persistence and service logic.